15 Reasons Why Persona Development Matters to Your Marketing

 6. Clarified internal communications

 Personas are essentially characters in your organization’s larger sales narrative.
 As you develop personas and communicate with others about them, they take on a life of their own, making it easier for you and your team to better empathize with them and discuss how to reach them.
+Create a persona with a name, a backstory, a motive, whatever it takes to truly understand this “person” so you can make decisions around what this persona needs and wants.

 7. Smarter email campaign segmentation